Shamskol/node-db-challenge/README.md

 - [ x] a unique ID.
 - [x ] a description of what needs to be done.
 This column is required.
-- [ xx] a notes column to add additional information.
+- [ x] a notes column to add additional information.
-- [ ] a boolean that indicates if the task has been completed.
+- [ x] a boolean that indicates if the task has been completed.
 This column cannot be NULL, the default value should be `false`.

 ## Stretch Problem